starcoinorg/starcoin/kube/manifest/block-permit-key-workflow.md

 Repeat with the fixed Barnard and Main release inputs.
 Never reuse a Secret object or key across namespaces.
-A rotation creates a new key, a new secret generation such as `block-permit-signer-g2`, and a new compiled release; an immutable secret is never edited in place.
+A rotation creates a new key, a new secret generation such as `block-permit-signer-g2`, and a new compiled release.
+Secret data is never edited in place.
+If the pre-activation schedule changes while the key stays fixed, patch only the public activation/release annotations and verify that a hash of the `private-key` data item is identical before and after.

 ## Mount only where block templates are signed